 Observe the coating while applying: if the coating separates or does not look completely smooth, STOP and re-clean the surface.
 Other chemicals present on the surface can cause separation and need to be removed completely.
 Once removed, complete Steps 2 (Solvent Wipe) and 3 (Completely Dry) again.
 Repeat “Application” steps.

-Let dry one hour or until it is completely dry before applying the second coat.
+Let dry one hour or until it is completely dry before applying the next coat.

 Second and Subsequent Coats: Use a recommended roller, natural-bristled paintbrush or paint sprayer with a fine-finish tip.
 Apply subsequent coats to the surface using light pressure, letting the applicator “glide” across the surface.
-Applicator should glide smoothly.
+The applicator should glide smoothly.